Fazioli

 Fazioli Pianoforti ([fatˈtsjɔːli ˌpjanoˈfɔrti]), translated as Fazioli Pianos, produces grand and concert pianos from their factory in Sacile, Italy.
 The company was founded by engineer and pianist Paolo Fazioli in 1981.
-The craftsmen at Fazioli build 140 pianos a year.
+As of 2016, craftsmen at Fazioli build 140 pianos a year.

 History

 Paolo Fazioli was born in Rome in 1944, into a family of furniture makers.
 In 1969, he graduated from Sapienza University with a degree in mechanical engineering, and received a diploma in piano at the G. Rossini Conservatory in Pesaro in 1971, where he studied under Sergio Cafaro.
 In the same period, he also earned a master's degree in music composition at the Academy of St. Cecilia, where he studied with the composer Boris Porena.

 In the meantime, his older brothers took over the family business: a factory producing office furniture, using rare and exotic woods such as teak, mahogany and rosewood.
 Paolo Fazioli joined the company as well; however, he never gave up on pursuing his dream of building the world's finest grand pianos.
 Thus, at the end of the 1970s, the Fazioli Piano Factory was realized within the furniture plant in Sacile, about 40 miles north of Venice.

 In 1979, Fazioli started designing the first prototype for a baby grand piano.
 He was assisted by a small team consisting of Professor Pietro Righini, an expert in musical acoustics, and Professor Guglielmo Giordano, a wood technologist, as well as Virgilio Fazioli and Lino Tiveron.
 The prototype of the F183 model was completed in June 1980, followed at the end of the year by the prototypes of two other models, the F156 and the F278.
 In the latter half of the year, work began on the prototype of the F228 model.

 In February 1982, all four models were exhibited at the Musikmesse Frankfurt.
 The production area within the MIM factory was subsequently expanded to 600 m2 increasing production to two pianos per month.